News Anchor - Chief Investigative Reporter, Broadcast Media

 Brendan Keefe's Bio:

-He joined WCPO in 2007 as a weeknight evening anchor.
-Brendan is now I-Team Anchor and Chief Investigator for WCPO.
+Brendan joined WCPO in 2007 as a weeknight evening anchor.
+He is now I-Team Anchor and Chief Investigator for 9 On Your Side.

-So far in 2013, Brendan bought a Cincinnati Police handgun from a stranger on the street in an undercover buy to illustrate the real cost of 'free' guns obtained by the city.
-Cincinnati reorganized its 911 center as a direct result of Brendan's investigation revealing some dispatchers had no medical training.
+Last year, Brendan bought a Cincinnati Police handgun from a stranger on the street in an undercover buy to illustrate the real cost of 'free' guns obtained by the city.
+Cincinnati reorganized its 9-1-1 center as a direct result of Brendan's investigation revealing some dispatchers had no medical training.
 A seven-county narcotics task force completely shut down after Brendan Keefe's investigation revealed a practice called 'policing for profit' -- agents were seizing cars and cash from acquitted defendants while letting major drug dealers go free.
-Also this year, a national coupon website closed its doors just days after Brendan revealed many of its employees had to fight just to get paid.
+The task force director was indicted and pleaded guilty to federal charges.
+Also last year, a national coupon website closed its doors just days after Brendan revealed many of its employees had to fight just to get paid.
 In 2012, Brendan exposed thefts by government workers in Arlington Heights, Ohio -- one of the most notorious speed traps in the nation -- before those employees were indicted for stealing money from speeding tickets.

 A Decade in Major Markets